 Another appealing aspect of Powell River is its history.
 The Old Town Site, located on the northern waterfront of the town, is the only place in Western Canada designated as a national historic site, home to what was once the largest paper mill in the world and Canada's oldest Patricia Theatre.

-When traveling, eating, drinking, and having fun, the word "eat" comes first.
+Traveling, eating, drinking, and having fun, the word "eat" comes first.
 I remember that breakfast was at a café called Edie Rae's Cafe, adorned with photos of the female owner, where I had an English breakfast.

 That morning, there were only three tables occupied in the café, and each guest was seriously reading the text on the back of the menu.
-I used Google Translate to understand the text, which turned out to be the love story of the female owner, Edie.
+I used Google Translate to understand the text, which turned out to be the love story of the owner, Edie.

 Dinner was reserved at a private Greek-style restaurant named Granada.
 The decor of this restaurant is filled with the owners' nostalgia for their Greek homeland.
-The main wall of the restaurant features a mural of the blue sea and white houses of the Mediterranean.
+The main wall of the restaurant features a large oil painting of the blue sea and white houses of the Mediterranean.
 The lamb rice and Greek salad at Granada are uniquely flavorful.
 When I settled the bill, it was nearly 10 PM, and I realized that the cashier was the owner and his wife, who repeatedly said to me: "Thank you, welcome for coming!"

 Seeing this elderly couple still working so late filled me with respect.
 Perhaps it is their hard work and warmth that have allowed their restaurant to thrive in Powell River for nearly 50 years.